-Advances in technology show us that we have the tools, but what about the people?
+Technology advances show us that we have the tools, but what about the people?

-This is known as task-shifting.
+This is principal of task-shifting.

 The WHO is backing it and have also issued guidelines for implementation and we are betting on it all the way and you should too.